pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 it again, should a simple merchant be involved in complex derivatives transactions (and pay a hefty fee for that too)?
 Probably no, right?

+## Economic Benefit

+Remember, the 51% attack wouldn't be fruitful because the computing power would just be wasted and bitcoin's worth will drop?
+Well, things just changed thanks to the introduction of Bitcoin futures in CME.
+Now you can have a short position in bitcoin, perform a 51% attack (even easier now because of consolidation of miners) and gain a huge profit.
+As of now bitcoin futures are thinly traded instruments but they are leveraged instruments.
+Anytime in future, if the volume of such contracts increases, it will be a good opportunity.

 All of these obviously shows that cryptocurrency doesn't solve nor it intends to solve such problems and that it should be just seen as a computer science marvel solving a lot of problems that already existed with our